-No, you're not permitted to decline any post-secondary transfer credits.
+No, you're not permitted to decline any college or university transfer credits.

-Can you transfer credits from a degree you've already completed?
+Can you transfer any credits from a degree you've already completed?

 Yes!
-If you have previously completed a full degree, you're eligible to transfer up to 50 per cent of the courses required for your Waterloo degree.
-The admissions committee will review your entire academic history and will award the transfer credits that are most useful towards your Waterloo degree.
+If you have previously completed a full degree, you're eligible to transfer up to 50 per cent of the courses required for a Waterloo degree.
+The admissions committee will review your entire academic history and will transfer the credits that are most useful towards your Waterloo degree.

 How do transfer credits work?

 Transfer credits can be used to meet the requirements for your Waterloo degree.
-If you receive an offer of admission, we'll automatically assess your previous courses for possible transfer credits.
+If you receive an offer of admission, we'll automatically assess your previous courses for possible credit.
 This process takes place after you accept your Offer of Admission to Waterloo.

 Transfer credits will be awarded in one of two ways.

-- If a course you complete at a different school is equivalent to a course offered at Waterloo, you'll receive the equivalent Waterloo course as a transfer credit.
-For example: University of Guelph PSYC 1000 = Waterloo’s PSYCH 101
+- If a course you complete at a different school is equivalent to a course offered at Waterloo, you'll receive credit for the equivalent Waterloo course.
+For example: University of Guelph PSYC 1000 = Waterloo’s PSYCH 101 (first-year psychology)

 - An unspecified transfer credit can be counted toward the number of courses you take, but cannot be used to replace a specific required course in that discipline.
 For example, if you receive PSYCH 1xx as a transfer credit and PSYCH 101 is a required course for your program, you would still be required to complete PSYCH 101 at Waterloo.
 PSYCH 1xx cannot be used to replace a required PSYCH 101 credit but it will count as an elective PSYCH course.

-When we award transfer credits for prior learning, we do not transfer the associated grade from your previous institution.
+When we transfer any credits from your prior learning, we do not transfer the associated grade from your previous institution.
 Thus, you'll begin with a “fresh slate” in terms of your average at Waterloo.